marijnvanwezel/reflection-file/README.md

 ### Getting the declared constants

-To get a file's declared constants, use `getFunctionNames`:
+To get a file's declared constants, use `getConstantNames`:

 ```php
 /** @var string[] $constants */